AM-Lam/COMP1531-slackr_reduplicate/assumptions.md

 - channel_join assumptions
   - Author: Owen Chandler
   - assume that trying to join a non-existent channel will not raise any exceptions and fail quietely

+- channels_create assumptions
+  - Author: Owen Chandler
+  - assume that two, or more, channels can have the same name